pangeo-data/escience-2022/tutorial/afterword/pythia.md

 # Project Pythia

 :::{tip}
-Project Pythia is the education working group for Pangeo and is an educational resource for the entire geoscience community.
+Project Pythia, https://projectpythia.org/, is the education working group for Pangeo and is an educational resource for the entire geoscience community.
 The information below highlights some notions of the initiative.
 We also include a recent presentation authored by Clyne et al. (2022).

 For further details, we suggest visiting Pythia's [About section](https://projectpythia.org/about.html#presentations-about-project-pythia).